mgisrael393823/wszllp/docs/SUPABASE-SETUP.md

 TO authenticated
 USING (true);

--- Create policy for authenticated users to insert their own hearings CREATE POLICY "Authenticated users can insert hearings" ON public.hearings FOR INSERT
+-- Create policy for authenticated users to insert hearings CREATE POLICY "Authenticated users can insert hearings" ON public.hearings FOR INSERT
 TO authenticated
 WITH CHECK (true);

--- Create policy for authenticated users to update their own hearings CREATE POLICY "Authenticated users can update hearings" ON public.hearings FOR UPDATE
+-- Create policy for authenticated users to update hearings CREATE POLICY "Authenticated users can update hearings" ON public.hearings FOR UPDATE
 TO authenticated
 USING (true);

--- Create policy for authenticated users to delete their own hearings CREATE POLICY "Authenticated users can delete hearings" ON public.hearings FOR DELETE
+-- Create policy for authenticated users to delete hearings CREATE POLICY "Authenticated users can delete hearings" ON public.hearings FOR DELETE
 TO authenticated
 USING (true);

--- Add function to automatically update the updated_at column CREATE OR REPLACE FUNCTION public.update_updated_at_column() RETURNS TRIGGER AS $$
-BEGIN
-    NEW.updated_at = now();
-    RETURN NEW;
-END;
-$$ LANGUAGE plpgsql;

--- Add trigger to automatically update the updated_at timestamp DROP TRIGGER IF EXISTS update_hearings_updated_at ON public.hearings;
+-- Add trigger to automatically update the updated_at timestamp on hearings DROP TRIGGER IF EXISTS update_hearings_updated_at ON public.hearings;
 CREATE TRIGGER update_hearings_updated_at
 BEFORE UPDATE ON public.hearings